 YouTube TV might just be the replacement for traditional cable and satellite television you've been looking for.

-The service costs $35 per month and delivers just shy of 40 live channels, including favorite networks like FX, Disney and ESPN, in addition to local broadcast networks like CBS, ABC and Fox.
+The service costs $65 per month (a price that helps it in our YouTube TV vs. Hulu + Live TV face off) and delivers more than 100 live channels, including favorite networks like FX, Disney and ESPN, in addition to local broadcast networks like CBS, ABC and Fox.
+Those channels help it in our YouTube TV vs. Sling TV face-off.

 To sign up for your free trial, visit the YouTube TV website, then follow the instructions below.